sandervanvugt/van-vugt-kubernetes/RHCSA-scenario-managing-processes/step1.md

 `dd if=/dev/zero of=/dev/null &`{{execute}}

 With this command you'll copy lots of zero's to the /dev/null device (which is just going to discard all that data.
 It's not really useful in real life, but it will create a LOT of workload and that's exactly what we need!

+Before continuing, lets use the jobs command to get a list of all processes running in the background in this shell: `jobs`{{execute}}
+Do you see four dd processes?
+Then it's time to move on to the next step!